-The CSSF Circular 18/698 provides, inter alia, that a management company shall establish a "best execution" policy.
-This document describes the principles of order execution in greater detail.
+The CSSF Regulation 10-4 and the CSSF Circular 18/698 provide, inter alia, that a management company shall establish a "best execution" policy.
+This Best Execution Policy of Alpina Fund Management describes the principles of order execution for their managed funds in greater detail.
+The Management Company does not provide any trading services to retail clients.